-To remove the certificate
+To remove the certificate:

-- 1. Open the IPsec VPN tab of the applicable Security Gateway. - 2.
-In the Repository of Certificates Available to the Gateway, select the applicable certificate and click Remove.
+- 1. From the left navigation panel, click Gateways & Servers... - 2.
+Double-click the Security Gateway / Cluster object. - 3.
+In the left panel, click IPsec VPN. - 4.
+In the Repository of Certificates Available to the Gateway, select the applicable certificate and click Remove. - 5.
+Click OK. - 6.
+Install the Access Control policy.